-Column 1 - Federal
+Column A - Federal

 This column should reflect the entries you have made on the appropriate lines of your federal return as if you were a full-year resident of Delaware.
 List all items of income, adjustment, and modification regardless of the state from which the items were derived.
-If Filing Status 3, use only your income.
+If Filing Status 3, use only your

-Column 1, Line 1 through Line 17, must match each line of Federal Form 1040 and 1040 schedules for all filing statuses except Filing Status 3.
-Exception: Non-resident U.S. military personnel who exclude military compensation in Column 1, Line 16.
+Column A, Line 1 through Line 17, must match each line of Federal Form 1040 and 1040 schedules for all filing statuses except Filing Status 3.
+Exception: Non-resident U.S. military personnel who exclude military compensation in Column A, Line 16.

-Column 2 - Delaware Source Income and/or Loss
+Column B - Delaware Source Income and/or Loss

 List all amounts of income, gain, loss, or adjustment from Delaware sources.
 Part-year residents must also include all income from any source during the time of Delaware residency.
 Part-year residents must first allocate their income by date.
-Ex: a taxpayer lived in Delaware from 8/1/20 through 12/31/20.
-If he sold stock on 4/1/20, when he did not live in Delaware, then the gain/loss would not be reported in Column 2.
-If he sold stock on 9/1/20, while he lived in Delaware, then he must report that gain/loss in Column 2.
-If income was earned evenly throughout the year, then allocate the income based on the percentage of time of residency in Delaware.
+Ex: a taxpayer lived in Delaware from 8/1/22 through 12/31/22.
+If he sold stock on 4/1/22, when he did not live in Delaware, then the gain/loss would not be reported in Column B. If he sold stock on 9/1/22, while he lived in Delaware, then he must report that gain/loss in Column B. If income was earned evenly throughout the year, then allocate the income based on the percentage of time of residency in Delaware.
 Example: Interest income for the year was \$120.
-If the taxpayer lived in Delaware from 8/1/20 to 12/31/20 then 5/12 (\$120 x 5/12 = \$50) of the income would be allocated to Column 2.
+If the taxpayer lived in Delaware from 8/1/22 to 12/31/22 then 5/12 (\$120 x 5/12 = \$50) of the income would be allocated to Column B.

-Determining Delaware Income Line-By-Line Instructions
+Determining Delaware Income

+Line-by-Line Instructions